ajaygill2020/dataScience_homework1/README.md

 Documentation
 --------------

 I created some models for my first homework assignment.
-Please refer to the main notebook which is titled "data_prep_and_models.ipynb" since this has all of my work.
+Please refer to the main notebook which is titled "gill_homework_one" since this has all of my work.
 You will find the data in the "data" folder.
-Enjoy!